altera-fpga/baremetal-drivers/test/TESTING.md

 ## Hardware Tests

-Tests also are executed on hardware platforms to verify silicon behavior.
-Current testing coverage is limited to uart, watchdog, and timers.
+Tests also are executed on hardware platforms to verify silicon behavior

 ## Test Coverage